ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Programming/CreateTable/Readme.md

 - **Main script: main.m**

-  Description: main.m is the main script of the project, responsible for Create code table and  amplitude phase table.
+  Description: main.m is the main script of the project, responsible for Creating the code table and  amplitude-phase table.

   The script performs the following operations: